-It’s understandable.
-A strange game layout with writing and numbers on its felt, an unfamiliar face handling money and directing newcomers and the table’s actions, and potentially worst of all, other casino patrons all with their own (often misguided or unfounded) approach to how to play a particular game.
-Nerves and social anxiety kick in, not wanting to be viewed as a novice nor slow down the pace of the game.
+It’s understandable, and the reasons are many: a strange game layout with writing and numbers on its felt; an unfamiliar face handling money and directing newcomers and the table’s actions; and potentially worst of all, other casino patrons all with their own (often misguided or unfounded) approach to how to play a particular game.
+Nerves and social anxiety kick in.
+Nobody wants to be viewed as foolish or slowing down the game.

 Most importantly, real money is at stake.
 Why not prepare a little and increase comfort levels, so that next trip to the casino is as fun as possible?